vonajs/vona/README.md

 # Vona

-Vona is an intuitive, elegant and powerful Node.js framework for rapidly developing enterprise applications of any size
+Vona is an intuitive, elegant and powerful Node.js web framework for rapidly developing enterprise applications of any size.
+It pioneers dynamic DTO inference and generation capabilities, significantly improving development efficiency and experience

 [![LICENSE MIT][license-image]][license-url]
 [![NPM version][npm-image]][npm-url]